Adding or updating a defined benefit income stream 108-05060060

 Customers may receive disability benefits in the form of a lifetime invalidity pension.
 A lifetime invalidity pension paid from a defined benefit fund, other than a military invalidity pension, is assessed as a defined benefit income stream (product type DEF).

-Lifetime invalidity pensions and military invalidity pensions are assessed from the date the person is notified of the approval of their policy, it is not the date the person applied for the benefit.
+Lifetime invalidity pensions are assessed from the date the person is notified of the approval of their policy, it is not the date the person applied for the benefit.

 A lump sum arrears payment may be paid to cover the period before regular payments started.
 For the period since notification of the approval, the arrears will be assessed as a defined benefit.
+Only the payment for the arrears payable before the notification of approval are assessed as a lump sum.
 See Income from personal injury insurance schemes and disability benefits for more information on assessing lump sum arrears.

 Regular ongoing periodic payments not paid as a lifetime invalidity pension from a defined benefit fund are not assessed as an income stream.
 See Income from personal injury insurance schemes and disability benefits for more information.